Search

 hot flashes and Kindra

-Avoiding trigger foods and following a low histamine diet can help alleviate the symptoms of histamine intolerance long-term.
-Many people find that their body naturally resolves their histamine intolerance over time, allowing you to relieve the symptoms that are caused by menopause and allergies.
+Avoiding trigger foods and following a low-histamine diet can help alleviate the symptoms of histamine intolerance long-term.
+Many people find that their body naturally resolves their histamine intolerance over time, allowing them to relieve the symptoms caused by menopause and allergies.

 Read Next: